vincent212/actors-rust/REMOTE_ACTORS_GUIDE.md

 use actors::{ZmqSender, ZmqReceiver};

-// Create sender (used for outgoing messages and reply routing) let zmq_sender = Arc::new(ZmqSender::new("tcp://localhost:5001"));
+// Create sender (used for outgoing messages and reply routing)
+// ZmqSender runs on its own thread - sends never block the caller let zmq_sender = Arc::new(ZmqSender::new("tcp://localhost:5001"));

 // Create receiver (binds to listen for incoming messages)